Hardneck vs Softneck Garlic: Quick Answer

 Planting Garlic

-Garlic is usually planted in the fall, though in warmer climates some softneck varieties can be planted in early spring.
-Follow these steps for successful garlic planting:
+Garlic is usually planted in the fall.
+In warmer climates, some softneck varieties can also be planted in early spring.
+Follow these steps for strong, uniform bulbs:

 - Loosen soil 8–10 inches deep and enrich with compost.

-- Separate the garlic head into individual cloves, keeping papery skins.
+- Separate the garlic head into individual cloves, keeping papery skins intact.

 - Plant cloves 2 inches deep, root side down, spacing them 4–6 inches apart.